 At its core, Azuki is a collection of 10,000 generative avatar NFTs launched on January 12, 2022.
 Much like other PFP NFT projects, each token within the Azuki collection is the result of a randomized selection of traits.
 Featuring anime-inspired artwork, Azuki’s distinct look has been called a mix between the 3D action role-playing game The World Ends with You and the stylistic sensibilities of the iconic skateboarding magazine Thrasher.

 Originally, Azuki was set to be launched via Dutch Auction — a style of NFT drop where a sale starts at a set amount and then drops over time to the final sale amount.
-The initial Azuki mint price was 1 ETH, set to decline by 0.05 ETH every 20 minutes until the price it 0.15 ETH.
+The initial Azuki mint price was 1 ETH, set to decline by 0.05 ETH every 20 minutes until the price was 0.15 ETH.
 But Azuki never reached 0.15.
 In fact, it barely reached the first price reduction at all, as the collection sold out its full supply in about three minutes at the 1 ETH mint price.

 Of course, the quick sell-out of the project was likely the product of hype and influencer support.
 But the expansive project roadmap (discussed in the next section) was undoubtedly a major cause of the project’s early success.
 Yet, as roadmap promises must all be taken with a grain of salt, it was likely the community support and the capital raised during the primary sale that led collectors to believe the possibilities for Azuki to be endless.

-To put it in perspective, Azuki released 8,700 NFTs during their public sale.
-Priced at 1 ETH ($3,400 at the time).
+To put it in perspective, Azuki released 8,700 NFTs during their public sale, priced at 1 ETH ($3,400 at the time).
 This means the founders initially raked in around 8,700 ETH valued at upwards of $29 million on the day of sale.
-A day later, the private whitelist sale commenced, with an unspecified number of Azuki NFT minted at 0.5 ETH each generating around $2 million extra for the team.
+A day later, the private whitelist sale commenced, with an unspecified number of Azuki NFT minted at 0.5 ETH, each generating around $2 million extra for the team.

 In the weeks following the Azuki launch, the collection would go on to do around $300 million in secondary sales volume across many major NFT marketplaces.
 And as we have come to know that success breeds more success within the NFT space, the early accomplishments of the Azuki brand quickly led the project’s floor into the ETH double digits, sending its popularity skyrocketing.